Breadcrumb

 Just around 45 minutes south of the town of Martinborough will bring you to one of the most spectacular coastlines in the country.
 Rocky shores and tiny settlements feature as you head towards the magnificent views from the Cape Palliser lighthouse.
 New Zealand fur seals make these rocky shores and outcrops their home and offer some great photo opportunities.
 The small township of Ngawi is also quite a unique spot.
 As you approach you will be forgiven for thinking it's a massive graveyard for old tractors but in fact it's a bustling fishing community.
 Crayfish are the main catch and massive tractors and bulldozers are used to haul the boats from the water and over the pebble beach.
 Heading back towards Martinborough a detour to the Lake Ferry Hotel and some local seafood is highly recommended.

-SUGGESTED ACTIVITY - Pinot to Palliser Guided Tour with Martinborough Wine Tours
+Suggested Activity - Pinot to Palliser Guided Tour with Martinborough Wine Tours

 This tour combines the picturesque countryside of the southeastern coastline of the North Island with Martinborough village and wine tasting.